 - Considerations of age and gender in the basic evaluation and measurement of various parameters of physical function

-- Methodological concepts relevant to measurement, including repeatability, reliability and validity.
+- Methodological concepts relevant to measurement, including reliability, validity, and diagnostic accuracy

 This course is only available to students enrolled in the Bachelor of Physiotherapy (Honours) program.

 Face to Face On Campus 1 hour(s) per Week for Full Term